 Ice-and-Stretch is very different from using an ice pack or ice plunges.

 This post reviews how Ice packs work, when to use them and other useful guidelines.

-Want to see Ice-and-Stretch in action?
-Here’s a short, sweet, popular video on how to get rid of a hangover with Ice-and-Stretch.
-It’s a great example of how to use the technique and one of my most popular videos.
+Here’s a short video on how to get rid of a hangover with Ice-and-Stretch.
+It is a great example of how to use the technique and a popular remedy.

 Please note that some of the product links in the posts are affiliate links.
 At no additional cost to you, I may earn a commission when you purchase through that link.
 I’ve personally used most of these products and believe are genuinely helpful.
 Some products aren’t appropriate for me so I recommend it based on my experience with clients or the reviews online.
 The commissions I make are small and not worth promoting lesser products that would not produce suitable value.
 And please note, I do not advocate buying something that you can’t afford or that you’re not yet ready to implement.